AlexRynas/Image_To_Pose_Generator/src/DesktopApp/README.md

 This application provides a user-friendly wizard interface that guides you through:
 1. Providing your OpenAI API key
+2. Selecting operating mode (Budget/Balanced/Quality)
-2. Selecting a reference image and describing the pose
+3. Selecting a reference image and describing the pose
-3. AI-powered analysis to create an extended pose description
+4. AI-powered analysis to create an extended pose description
-4. Review and refinement of the pose description
+5. Review and refinement of the pose description
-5. Generation of bone rotations for MPFB GameEngine rigs
+6. Generation of bone rotations for MPFB GameEngine rigs
-6. Export as JSON for use in Blender
+7. Export as JSON for use in Blender

+## Features

+- **Complete wizard flow**: Welcome → API Key → Mode Selection → Input → Review → Generate
+- **Three operating modes**: Budget, Balanced, and Quality with different model preferences
+- **Real-time cost estimation**: See estimated API costs before making calls using SharpToken
+- **Intelligent model selection**: Automatic fallback to available models based on your API key
+- **Model probing**: Tests models before use to ensure compatibility
+- **Image preview**: Thumbnail display of selected reference image
+- **Editable descriptions**: Review and modify AI-generated pose descriptions
+- **JSON export**: Copy to clipboard or save as file
+- **Single executable**: Self-contained deployment

 ## Building the Application